This Swede Is Nuts About Soviet Estonia

 It was built in 1972 and it was the first proper big international hotel in Tallinn.
 It had all kinds of modern facilities for the time.
 And it stayed like this all the way to the 90s.
 It has been incredibly symbolic for Estonian tourism.

 What's going on there now?

-It's still there, and it's still a hotel.
+It's still there and it's still a hotel.
 They've obviously refurbished it.
 But there are a lot of crazy stories and legends surrounding the building.
 It used to be a black market for plastic bags smuggled in from Sweden and Finland.
-It was the place where you could get hold of chewing gum, which was forbidden at the time.
+It was the place where you could get hold of chewing gums, which were forbidden at the time.
 You could say that the Viru was the key to the West.
-But then again, I obviously romanticize a lot around this, having grown up in Sweden.
+But then again, I obviously romanticise a lot around this, having grown up in Sweden.
 I mean, when I was eating rice from Uncle Ben's, my friends in Estonia were smuggling in bananas from Finland.